truenas/documentation/content/SCALE/SCALETutorials/TrueNASCLIShell/_index.md

 {{< toc >}}

-Users can configure SCALE in the TrueNAS CLI Shell without using the Web UI.
 The TrueNAS CLI Shell functions like a text-based version of the web UI.
-Users can enter commands to "navigate" to different menus within SCALE.
-This article covers basic operations like setting up networking, performing updates, and listing storage pools and datasets.
+Users can enter commands to "navigate" to different menus within SCALE and perform actions.
+This article covers basic operations like setting up networking, performing updates, and listing storage pools/datasets.

 ## Launch the TrueNAS CLI Shell